 Artists from all across the globe started to invest in the Maltese capital seeking inspiration through its unique architecture and Mediterranean charisma.
 Streets which were before considered as desolated and abandoned were now being transformed into hotspots for cafes, bars and restaurants.

-Because of this renewed interest, a Valletta which was otherwise left for the aging local population was now seeing a lot of foreigners and Maltese from all across the island invest in the capital’s property.
+Because of this renewed interest, a Valletta which was otherwise left for the ageing local population was now seeing a lot of foreigners and Maltese from all across the island invest in the capital’s property.
 Whereas up until some years ago a property in Valletta was considered as a cheap and bad investment, now houses on the market in this area can go up to millions of euros.
-Recently the city has seen huge investment in magnificent boutique hotels, accommodations in old town houses which were brilliantly restored to offer a unique experience.
+Recently the city has seen huge investment in magnificent boutique hotels, accommodations in old townhouses which were brilliantly restored to offer a unique experience.
+You can easily find accommodation in Valletta on Booking.com.

 What really pushed Valletta into a new era was the complete restructure and modernisation of some of its most iconic buildings such as the Triton Fountain and St Georges Square.
 The next big investment was in a new parliament.
 This injection of artistic touch came with a helping hand from a world-famous artistic director Renzo Piano (architect of the Chard in London among others).
 All of these major attractions (which will be mentioned later on) have helped Valletta take a giant leap forward.